Loading

 If you've found your way to this website then you are likely interested in the effects we are having on the worlds oceans and probably have your own personal reasons to care about their health.
-There are many anthropogenic (man-made) threats to the health of the oceans, which include but are not limited to: over-fishing, chemical run-off from land, and climate change in the form of extreme warm water events known as MHWs.
+There are many anthropogenic (human caused) threats to the health of the oceans, which include but are not limited to: over-fishing, chemical run-off from land, and climate change in the form of extreme warm water events known as MHWs.
 All of these different threats may impact the ocean in different ways, but one of the main concerns is that we are changing the oceans so much that we will not be able to repair them ourselves.
 MHWs are not new to our oceans, but our ability to quantify them and put them up on a website like this is.
 Thanks to this tool we can now see for ourselves in near-real-time where in the world extreme temperatures may be threatening the parts of the oceans where we work, live, and play.
 It is our hope that this website can be used around the world to help anyone that is interested to see if the changes they have noticed in their ocean are due to a MHW or not.

 Please note that the data are released in near-real-time, and then go through a second layer of quality control that takes roughly two weeks.
 Therefore any MHW results shown in this app within two weeks of the current date may be subject to minor changes.
 All MHW results older than two weeks may be taken as final.
-In practice the difference between the preliminary results and the final results are negligible.
+In practice, the difference between the preliminary results and the final results are almost always negligible.

 A tutorial for how to download these data in R may be found here , and a tutorial on how to calculate MHWs from these data in R may be found here .